 Geothermal heating systems are much quieter than traditional air conditioners and heaters.
 Since there are no blasting furnaces or constantly humming air condensers, you will hear barely any noise.
 There may be some light sound from fan speed, but it is usually so quiet you may not even be able to tell when your geothermal heater is running.
 This makes geothermal heaters ideal for noise-sensitive people.

-If you have any other questions about a geothermal heat system, Summit Heating & A/C is here to answer them!
+If you have any other questions about a geothermal heat system, Summit Heating, A/C, Plumbing & Electrical is here to answer them!
 Our team can help you decide if geothermal heating is right for your home and assist you with the installation.
 We also provide Denver residents with a variety of other installations, repairs, and maintenance on all sorts of HVAC systems.
 Give us a call to go ahead and schedule your next appointment.

 company icon